Brief History Of Casinos

 Laws mean nothing if they aren’t enforced, which is why illegal gaming houses thrived in the early 20th century through the great depression.
 From New York to California, many of these dens of iniquity were mob-operated.
 As state governments started cracking down on gambling, these mobsters fled to Nevada where gambling was fully legalized in 1931.
 In 1946 Las Vegas was officially on the map when The Pink Flamingo, a now historic luxury casino, opened its door.
 Big names like the Sahara, Riviera, and Tropicana not only followed but also attracted the world.
 By the 1950s Las Vegas had become the undisputed casino capital of Earth, which it still is.

-Despite being legal, criminal gangs retained their stranglehold on Sin City through the 1950s.
+Despite these changes, criminal gangs retained their stranglehold on Sin City through the 1950s.
 Yet throughout the 1960s new laws made it possible for corporations to get into the business, which not only loosened the mob's grip but helped give birth to today's entertainment resorts.

 In the seventies, Americans expanded their casino horizons with the rebirth of Atlantic City.
 The New Jersey town was reborn as the east coast's gambling capital.
 In the 1980s congress passed the Indian Gaming Regulatory act, which paved the way for hundreds of Native American casinos across the USA.
 The days of heading across the country for a little fun were officially over, yet the world had no idea what technology would have in store.